This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Filing and paying taxes is a time-consuming and complicated process in the Philippines.
 For instance, it took about 171 hours to prepare and pay taxes in the country in 2019, based on World Bank data1.

-If you’re an employee, you don’t have a choice because your taxes are withheld by your employer through salary deduction.
+You don’t have a choice if you’re an employee because your employer withholds your taxes through salary deduction.

-But if you’re self-employed, ignoring your tax obligations is very much tempting, right?
+But ignoring your tax obligations is tempting if you’re self-employed.

 1. Access to loans and credit cards

 An ITR is one of the financial documents usually required for loan and credit card applications.
-For self-employed Filipinos without payslips, the ITR can serve as proof of income.
+The ITR can serve as proof of income for self-employed Filipinos without payslips.

 Having an ITR shows lenders that you’re earning enough income and thus can pay back your debt.